presidentbeef/brakeman/OPTIONS.md

     brakeman --skip-files file1,/path1/,path2/

-Directories are matched to relative to the root path of your application and must end in a path separator for your platform (ex. `/`).
+Directories are matched relative to the root path of your application and must end in a path separator for your platform (ex. `/`).
 The above invocation would match and skip the following:

 * Any file named `file1`.
 Any file that has `file1` as a path component would still be scanned.
 * Any file within `/path1`.
 Because of the leading `/`, only directories from the application's root directory will match.
 For example, `/lib/path1/some_path1_file.rb` would still be scanned.